lukhiparam/vc-clone-05/README.md

 # vc-clone-05
-this is for clone directry
+this prectical is for clone directry
+Author:-param